Canon T2i vs Nikon D810

 Studio photographers will appreciate that the Nikon D810 (unlike the T2i) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the T2i and the D810 have been discontinued, but can regularly be found used on eBay.
+Both the T2i and the D810 have been discontinued, but can regularly be found used on ebay.
 The T2i was replaced by the Canon T3i, while the D810 was followed by the Nikon D850.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the T2i and D810 can be found, respectively, in the Canon T2i Manual (free pdf) or the online Nikon D810 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon T2i or the Nikon D810 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.